dbohdan/s2png/README.md

 4\.
 Build `s2png.exe` executable with `make`.

 5\.
 Create a new directory.
-Copy the binary and its DLL dependencies there.
+Copy the binary and the DLLs it depends on there.

 ```sh
 mkdir build/